Please send any questions to the Secretariat of the Sea Cargo Charter Association at: info@seacargocharter.org

 The Sea Cargo Charter

-The Sea Cargo Charter sets a standard for reporting emissions, thus enhancing transparency and creating a global baseline to support and work towards the greater goals for our society and the goal to align charterers’ maritime activities to be environmentally responsible.
-The objective is to organize a group of aligned and committed charterers to take ownership of a set of principles to integrate climate considerations into charterparties, consistent with the climate-related goals of the IMO.
+The Sea Cargo Charter sets a standard for reporting emissions, thus enhancing transparency and creating a global baseline to support and work towards the greater goals for our society and the goal to align charterers’ and shipowners’ maritime activities to be environmentally responsible.
+The objective is to unite a group of aligned and committed maritime players to take ownership of a set of principles to integrate climate considerations into charterparties, consistent with the climate-related goals of the IMO.

 The Charter aims to be voluntary, practical to implement, verifiable, fact-based, and effective.
 Signatories commit to implementing the Charter in their internal policies, procedures, and standards.

-The Charter is intended to evolve over time following a regular review process to ensure that the Charter is practical and effective, is linked to and supports the IMO’s GHG measures developed through 2023, and that further environmental factors are identified for inclusion.
+The Charter is intended to evolve over time following a regular review process to ensure that the Charter is practical and effective, is linked to and supports the IMO’s GHG measures developed over time, and that further environmental factors are identified for inclusion as relevant.

 The Sea Cargo Charter

-This principle provides step-by-step guidance for measuring charterers’ climate alignment with the agreed climate target.
-It establishes a common methodology for calculating the carbon intensity and total GHG emissions, and thus also provides the input needed to track the decarbonization trajectories used to assess Signatories’ alignment.
+This principle provides step-by-step guidance for measuring the climate alignment of signatories’ activities with the agreed climate target.
+It establishes a common methodology for calculating the emissions intensity and total GHG emissions, and thus also provides the input needed to track the decarbonisation trajectories used to assess signatories’ alignment.

 Principle 2 – Accountability